Leadership is about making others better as a result of your presence

 Question: Does this mean a leader shouldn’t be decisive or have a strong vision?

-Answer: Not at all.
-Having a clear vision is crucial.
-But this philosophy is about how you execute that vision—by elevating everyone around you to help build it, rather than just commanding them to follow.
+Answer: No. Having a clear vision is crucial.
+But this philosophy is about how you execute that vision, by elevating everyone around you to help build it, rather than just commanding them to follow.

 Answer: It’s a great question.
 Look for proxies.
 Does the team make good decisions when you’re on vacation?
 Do they collaborate effectively without your intervention?
 That’s the proof right there.